warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 SMTP MESSAGE FILTERS

     Besides having the ability to perform off-line message filtering, XMail gives the user the power to run filters during the SMTP session.
-Two files drive the SMTP on-line filtering, and these are 'FILTERS.PRE-DATA.TAB' and 'FILTERS.POST-DATA.TAB'.
-The file
+Three files drive the SMTP on-line filtering, and these are 'FILTERS.POST-RCPT.TAB', 'FILTERS.PRE-DATA.TAB' and
+    'FILTERS.POST-DATA.TAB'.
+The file 'FILTERS.POST-RCPT.TAB', contains one
+    or more commands to be executed after the remote SMTP client sends the RCPT_TO command(s), and before XMail sends the response to the command.
-    'FILTERS.PRE-DATA.TAB' contains one or more commands to be executed after the remote SMTP client sends the DATA command, and before XMail sends the response to the command.
-Using such filters, the user can tell XMail if or if not accept the following DATA transaction and, in case of rejection, the user is also allowed to specify a custom message to be sent to the remote SMTP client.
+    The file 'FILTERS.PRE-DATA.TAB' contains one or more commands to be executed after the remote SMTP client sends the DATA command, and before XMail sends the response to the command.
+Using such filters, the user can tell XMail if or if not accept the following transaction and, in case of rejection, the user is also allowed to specify a custom message to be sent to the remote SMTP client.
 The file 'FILTERS.POST-DATA.TAB' contains one or more commands to be executed after XMail received the whole client DATA, and before XMail sends the final response to the DATA command (final messages ack).
-The files 'FILTERS.PRE-DATA.TAB' and 'FILTERS.POST-DATA.TAB' conatins zero or more lines with the following
+The files 'FILTERS.POST-RCPT.TAB', 'FILTERS.PRE-DATA.TAB' and 'FILTERS.POST-DATA.TAB' contains zero or more lines with the following format:
-    format:

      "command"[TAB]"arg-or-macro"[TAB]...[NEWLINE]